-The Importance of Giving Employees Constructive Feedback (With Examples and Tips)
+10 Examples of Giving Employees Constructive Feedback

-Employees should be aware of their performance, company expectations, goals and areas of improvement.
-Leaders can make their employees aware of this important information by providing them with feedback.
-And there are proper ways of providing employee feedback that can contribute to effective results.
+Leaders can help employees become aware of their performance, company expectations, goals and areas of improvement.
+They can do this by providing employees with helpful and effective feedback.
+If you're a leader, you can implement proper ways of providing employee feedback that can contribute to effective results.

 Why is employee feedback important?